UAL-RE/LD-Cool-P/README.md

     for ReDATA curators to complete.
  5. Supporting ReDATA curators with access and workflow management through standard UNIX commands

+These backend services ingest the datasets and accompanying files (described above) onto a curatorial "staging" server with attached storage to enable the full curatorial review procedure.

 Although not available yet, a web application will serve as the front-end framework to allow for easy navigation through the curatorial review.
 Also,